 The Preapproval Advanced Cleanup Program (PAC) was created to provide an opportunity for site rehabilitation to be conducted on a limited basis in advance of the site's priority ranking.
-Applicants in this program bid a significant cost share for cleanup work, and successful projects are allowed to move forward in advance of other priorities.
+Applicants in this program bid a significant cost share for cleanup work and successful projects are allowed to move forward in advance of other priorities.
 Table 1 below summarizes the number of participants and the cost sharing since 1996.
+The last six cycles of the PAC program were cancelled due to the need to fund priority scored site cleanups.